Color Guard at the Music for All Summer Symposium, presented by Yamaha

 What You’ll Learn

-The color guard curriculum includes “master classes" for advanced students; extensive and intensive instruction and technique classes in all levels of flag, rifle and sabre; daily dance and movement sessions; performance opportunities; and hands-on experience with talented young performers from the country’s top drum and bugle corps.
+Throughout the week, you will receive extensive and intensive instruction and technique classes in all levels of flag, rifle and sabre; daily dance and movement sessions; performance opportunities; and hands-on experience with talented young performers from the country’s top drum and bugle corps.
+The color guard curriculum also includes a “master class” for advanced students.
 Students meet and get to know others from across the country and spend time with students from a variety of backgrounds who share their love of color guard performance.

 - Mark your flag pole, rifle, and/or sabre with your name, address and school on each piece of equipment.
 Permanent marker and clear tape should do the trick.